-- (d) subject to subsections (1A) and (1B), ensure that reports to the ATC service are made in accordance with Table 21.05 (1); and - (e) ensure that reports and broadcasts are made in accordance with the other applicable provisions of this Chapter. - (1A) Despite paragraph (1) (d), for item 10 of Table 21.05 (1), to ensure that separation with any aircraft operating near the base of controlled airspace is not compromised, the required report is to be made to the air traffic service for the Class G airspace volume that the aircraft will descend into after leaving controlled airspace. - (1B) Despite paragraph (1) (d), for item 5 of Table 21.05 (1), a report to correct a previously reported incorrect position estimate (a previous estimate) is not required if an aircraft's position is being automatically reported by an ADS-C system, unless the previous estimate was: - (a) from a flight crew member and not the ADS-C; or - (b) due to a flight crew member initiated action. - Note An example of a flight crew member initiated action is a manually initiated speed change. - (2) For Table 21.05 (1), for an item in the Table, the pilot in command in the situation mentioned for the item in column 1 must ensure that the report mentioned for the item in column 2 is made.
+- (d) subject to subsections (1A), (1B) and (1C), ensure that reports to the ATC service are made in accordance with Table 21.05 (1); and - (e) ensure that reports and broadcasts are made in accordance with the other applicable provisions of this Chapter. - (1A) Despite paragraph (1) (d), for item 10 of Table 21.05 (1), to ensure that separation with any aircraft operating near the base of controlled airspace is not compromised, the required report is to be made to the air traffic service for the Class G airspace volume that the aircraft will descend into after leaving controlled airspace. - (1B) Despite paragraph (1) (d), for item 5 of Table 21.05 (1), a report to correct a previously reported incorrect position estimate (a previous estimate) is not required if an aircraft's position is being automatically reported by an ADS-C system, unless the previous estimate was: - (a) from a flight crew member and not the ADS-C; or - (b) due to a flight crew member initiated action. - Note An example of a flight crew member initiated action is a manually initiated speed change. - (1C) Despite paragraph (1) (d), for item 11 of Table 21.05 (1), a report to cancel SARWATCH is not required if an aircraft has arrived at a controlled aerodrome during tower hours. - Note SARWATCH is automatically cancelled by ATC without the need to report to ATC. - (2) For Table 21.05 (1), for an item in the Table, the pilot in command in the situation mentioned for the item in column 1 must ensure that the report mentioned for the item in column 2 is made.